-ADEQ strives for a minimum of ten (10) water quality samples to make water quality standard and designated use attainment decisions for most physical and chemical parameters.
+DEQ strives for a minimum of ten (10) water quality samples to make water quality criteria and designated use attainment decisions for most physical and chemical parameters.
 The primary goal of obtaining ten (10) data points is to protect against the occurrence of Type I and Type II errors.
-A Type I error would result in assessing an monitoring segmentassessment unit as non-support when it is actually fully supporting its standards and uses.
-A Type II error occurs when an monitoring segmentassessment unit is assessed as support despite it actually not meeting its standards or uses.
+A Type I error would result in assessing an assessment unit as non-support when it is actually fully supporting its criteria and uses.
+A Type II error occurs when an assessment unit is assessed as support despite it actually not meeting its criteria or uses.

 For water quality and designated use attainment decisions, data sets containing fewer than ten (10) (n<10) data points will be used as a screening sample, unless fewer than ten (10) samples is appropriate for the parameter, such as primary contact season bacteria, or if non-attainment is reached in only one (1) or two (2) samples such as radioactivity, toxics, and ammonia.
-Surface water AUs with fewer than 10 (n<10) data points and two or more ($n\ge2$) exceedances will warrant additional monitoring and may be placed into Category 3 for further investigation.
+Surface water AUs with fewer than 10 (n<10) data points and two or more (n \geq 2) exceedances will warrant additional monitoring and may be placed into Category 3 for further investigation.
 Impairments based on this limited data set may be assessed on a case-by-case basis.
-Once the sample size reaches ten (10) data points or greater ($n\ge10$) the appropriate rate of exceedance applies.
+Once the sample size reaches ten (10) data points or greater (n \geq 10) the appropriate rate of exceedance applies.